kjepo/books/README.md

 ["Introduction to Algorithms"](https://en.wikipedia.org/wiki/Introduction_to_Algorithms)
 (CLRS).
 It is a hefty book (over 1200 pages) and when I taught the subject we covered less than half of the book.
-Still, this book is an absolute must to anyone in the field and I can thoroughly recommend.
+Still, this book is an absolute must to anyone in the field and I can thoroughly recommend it.
 I am proud to say that I was mentioned in the 2nd edition of the book.
-If you can find me, let me know!
+If you can find me, let me know where!

 I also want to mention some additional books that I think are interesting.